AlgoMaster Logo

 You already know how to build systems

-AI applications are still software applications.
-They need APIs, databases, queues, error handling, logging, deployment pipelines, and monitoring.
-The model is one component in a larger system, and you already know how to build the rest.
+AI applications are still applications.
+They need APIs, databases, queues, permissions, background jobs, error handling, logging, deployment pipelines, and monitoring.
+The model is one component inside a larger system.

 You understand abstractions

-Working with an LLM API is conceptually similar to working with any external service.
-You send a request, get a response, handle errors, and manage state.
-The interface is familiar even if the internals are new.
+Working with a model API is similar to working with any external dependency, but the contract is less predictable.
+You send a request, receive a response, handle failures, and manage state.
+The difference is that the response may be fluent, plausible, and wrong.
+That changes how you validate outputs and design user workflows.

 You think about reliability